eljamez/Vanilla-JS-Library-Boilerplate/README.md

 3. run `yarn start` to view the demo page at `localhost:8031`
 4. Adjust to your liking

+## Configurations

+### Jest

+Jest Configurations are set in `package.json` by default.
+If you want to make changes, they can be done within `package.json` or you can create a new `jest.config.js` file. [see Jest Documentation](https://jestjs.io/docs/en/configuration.html) for more details.

 ## Scripts

 - `yarn start` for development, shows a demo page where you can test your libaray